Follow the Filings of Georgia Election Lawsuits

 On March 30, 2018, the federal lawsuit was reopened after a dormant period.
 Our focus moved to asking the Court to order that touchscreen voting machines be prohibited and that the November 2018 election be conducted by using hand-marked paper ballots, counted by optical scan equipment.
 Georgia lawmakers had chosen not to address the state’s voting system in the 2018 General Assembly Session just ended.
 Therefore we planned to ask the Court to address these issues on an urgent basis.
 We filed our Third Amended Complaint on April 4, 2018.

 Following several actions by the Coalition Plaintiffs in April 2018, our Third Amended Complaint was accepted by the Court on June 13.
 As expected, the opposition made a Motion to Dismiss this complaint.
 We filed our response to the opponents’ motion on July 17.

-After we (Coalition Plaintiffs) requested that the Court accept our Third Amended Complaint, three other plaintiffs asked for a full month to respond to our Coalition’s motion to amend the complaint that streamlines the case and seeks remedies for the 2018 elections.
-We wish to move this case forward promptly and opposed their requesting extensions of time that unnecessarily delay the case.
+Additionally, after we (Coalition Plaintiffs) requested that the Court accept our Third Amended Complaint, three other plaintiffs asked for a full month to respond to our Coalition’s motion to amend the complaint that streamlines the case and seeks remedies for the 2018 elections.
+We wished to move this case forward promptly and opposed their requesting extensions of time that unnecessarily delay the case.